mysmartbus/open-ocr/README.md

 It will return the decoded text for the [test image](http://bit.ly/ocrimage):

 ```
-< HTTP/1.1 200 OK
-< Date: Tue, 13 May 2014 16:18:50 GMT
-< Content-Length: 283
-< Content-Type: text/plain; charset=utf-8
-<
 You can create local variables for the pipelines within the template by
-preﬁxing the variable name with a “$" sign.
+prefixing the variable name with a "$" sign.
 Variable names have to be
 composed of alphanumeric characters and the underscore.
 In the example
 below I have used a few variations that work for variable names.
 ```

 ## With image base64